openxc/openxc-python/docs/tools/gps.rst

     $ openxc-gps --trace trace.json > trace.gpx

-Convert a real-time stream from a USB CAN translator to GPX in real-time (using all defaults, and printing to `stdout`):
+Convert a real-time stream from a USB vehicle interface to GPX in real-time (using all defaults, and printing to `stdout`):

 .. code-block:: bash